acjreno/SI206_Final_Project_A2/README.md

 # SI206_Final_Project_A2
-Repository for our final project comparing COVID-19 and Stock prices.
+Repository for our final project comparing Elon Musk's TPD (Tweets Per Day) to the stock price of Tesla.